French Wine Regions Near Paris (& Best Wine Tours from Paris)

-The best wine tours near Paris will take you to the best French wine regions and, in fact, some of the best wine regions in the world.
+The best wine tours from Paris will take you to the best French wine regions and, in fact, some of the best wine regions in the world!
 This is not really a surprise, given France is where winemaking and viticulture were first refined.

-No doubt, if you are traveling to Paris, you will want to visit at least a few of the world-famous vineyards near Paris.
-If you are not sure which French wine regions near Paris you should visit or which wine tours from Paris you should book, then this guide is for you.
+No doubt, if you are traveling to Paris, you will want to visit at least one of the world-famous vineyards near Paris.
+If you are not sure which wine regions near Paris you should visit or which wine tours from Paris you should book, then this guide is for you.

-In this guide, you will learn about the French wine regions near Paris, and what type of wine each region produces so you can choose the best French wine region that suits your wine preferences.
+In this guide, you will learn about the wine country near Paris and what type of wine each region produces so you can choose the best wine region for your preferences.

-So you can make the most of your time in each wine region, the guide also looks at the best French wine tours from Paris in each location and the best wineries near Paris for self-guided trips.
-If you are spending a little longer in the region, this guide will also provide additional options.
+So you can make the most of your time in each wine region, the guide also looks at the best wine tours from Paris in each location and the best wineries near Paris for self-guided trips.

 TOUR NAME